callat-qcd/espressodb/doc-src/features/model-specializations.md

 | 42 | 10 | 0.1 | -02 |
 | ... | ... | ... | ... |

-Similarly, the `hamiltonian_coulomb` borrwos it's primary key from the `hamiltonian_hamiltonian` table and adds information specific to it in it's own table.
+Similarly, the `hamiltonian_coulomb` borrows it's primary key from the `hamiltonian_hamiltonian` table and adds information specific to it in it's own table.

 Thus, all implementations have a corresponding entry in the base `hamiltonian_hamiltonian` table but specific information in their own table.